 The deadline to vote on the Plan is March 26, 2018, at 4:00 p.m., prevailing Central Time (the "Voting Deadline").
-To be counted as a vote to accept or reject the Plan, a Ballot must be properly executed, completed, and delivered, whether by first class mail, overnight delivery, or personal delivery, so that the Ballot is actually received by KCC no later than the Voting Deadline.
+To be counted as a vote to accept or reject the Plan, a Ballot must be properly executed, completed, and delivered, whether by first class mail, overnight delivery, personal delivery, or electronic online submission so that the Ballot is actually received by KCC no later than the Voting Deadline.